Yashica7/Yashica7/README.md

 - 🔭 I’m currently working on **MERN stack web applications**

-- 🌱 I’m currently learning **more about Backend architecture and Frontend frameworks**
+- 🌱 I’m currently learning **more about Backend architecture and Cloud Computing technologies**

 - 👯 I’m looking to collaborate on **Open Source projects**